Marketing today is no longer about pushing messages to a broad audience and hoping they resonate.

 No matter whether the data you receive comes from internal or external sources, there will be inaccuracies in the data.
 These inaccuracies can hinder the smooth operation of your data operations.

-Errors may be due to duplicate data or missing details about individuals.
+Errors may be due to duplicate data or missing individual details.
 If the new algorithm doesn't work as planned, it could lead to data errors.
 It is not easy to identify and resolve data errors promptly.

 Improper optimization of data formats

-Data present in operational systems is improperly structured in a format that hinders the generation of analytics.
+Data in operational systems is improperly structured, hindering the generation of analytics.

 A well-optimized database for data analytics is structured to improve read and aggregation performance.
 The schema of an analytics database must be effortlessly understandable by humans.